Deazymat/Refactoring-code/README.md

 ## Usage

-This project had series of exercises to push to understand reformatting.
+This project had series of exercises to help understand reformatting.

 To get the best understanding out of this project you should: